jsmith/school/bio1001/notes.md

 ### Phospholipids
 *Phospholipids* contain a hydrophilic head, containing a phosphate group and glycerol, with 2 fatty acid chains with hydrophobic tails.
 This molecule is therefore *amphipathic*, meaning it is both hydrophobic and hydrophilic at the same time.

+## Lecture 6: Membranes
+*Membranes* serve as a selectively permeable barrier, a protein anchor and a way to create a charge gradient.
+The membrane is a lipid bilayer made up of non-stationary phospholipids.
+Animal cells also contain cholesterol, another amphipathic molecule to hinder packing together.

+### The Proteins
+The membrane contains either *peripheral proteins*, proteins on the surface, or *integral proteins* (also known as *transmembrane proteins*), proteins that span the membrane.

+The integral proteins contains hydrophobic regions on the inside and hydrophilic regions on the outside of the membrane.
+These proteins are transporters, receptors, enzymes and anchors.

+1. *Transmembrane receptors* act as attachment sites for cells, viruses and molecules to recognize, communication and signal transduction.
+2. *Transmembrane enzymes* are involved in numerous function such as energy metabolism.
+3. *Membrane transport proteins* allow molecules that are not able to permeate the cell wall to enter the membrane.
+Whereas nonpolar molecules can pass through the hydrophobic core in *passive diffusion* down the *concentration gradient*, polar and ionic molecules must use *channel proteins* or *carrier proteins* to pass through.

+### Osmosis
+*Osmosis* is the diffusion of water and is a special case of passive diffusion.
+An *isotonic solution* is a solution where there is no net movement of water.
+When the external environment has a higher solute concentration relative to the internal environment, the net flow is towards the external environment.
+This solution is called a *hypertonic solution*.

+### Facilitated Diffusion
+Specific transport proteins are able to increase the rate of diffusion by moving solutes into the cytoplasm, this is called *facilitated diffusion*.
+This can occur through the use of channel proteins or carrier proteins (which change shape when the solute binds).

+### Active transport
+*Active transport* is the act of moving solutes against their concentration gradient and often requires energy, such as ATP.

+### Bulk Transport
+Through the use of vesicle, large amount of substances can be removed when *exocytosis* occurs (a vesicle fuses with the cell wall).
+This process is called *bulk transport*.
+For example, this is used by neurons when they use synaptic vesicles to release neurotransmitter molecules. *Endocytosis* is used as a way to transport large amounts of substances into the cell (mediated by proteins).